11 Best Things to Do in Gyeongju (+ Tips to Make it Worth it)

 How to Get Around Gyeongju

-I mostly walked around the main area since the main attractions are close to one another.
+I mostly walked around since the main Gyeongju attractions are close to one another.

 When I did take the bus, it was similar to the bus systems in Seoul and Busan.

-The only times I took a longer bus ride was for a day trip to Pohang, and to go to the Bulguksa Temple and Bomun Tourist Complex listed below.
+The only times I took a longer bus ride was for an additional day trip to Pohang, and to go to the Bulguksa Temple and Bomun Tourist Complex.

 If you choose to only stay in the downtown and city center, walking will suffice.